-Gentleness is not weakness.
+Gentleness or kindness is not weakness.
 Gentleness is the ability to hold yourself in check.
 Gentleness is moral integrity.
 Gentleness is the desire to do the right thing in relation to others.

 Many times people who assert themselves in the crowd are the ones with the weakest character.
 The bully on the playground picks on the other kids due to his insecurity.
 The loudest person in a praise service could be the weakest and is simply increasing the decibels seeking to assert some kind of spirituality (but please balance this out because that’s not always true)!

 Gentleness or kindness enables us to control ourselves and remain calm and caring when others don’t treat us the way we think they should.
 Gentleness is one of God’s character traits that He desires that we manifest.

 Notice the scriptures (Again, the same Greek word is translated both gentle and gentleness, and kind and kindness).
 God has called each one of us to sweetness of temper that puts others at ease and shrinks from giving pain.
 Make these scriptures on gentleness a part of your meditation today:

 But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.
 For He is kind to the unthankful and evil (Luke 6:35).

 That in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus (Ephesians 2:7).